-When permitted by the Department, partial payment will be made for major traffic signal items that are being furnished by the Contractor.
-Certain items, such as wooden poles and other very heavy units not readily movable or vandalized, may be stored in unsecured locations either ON- or OFF-SITE.
-Other items (signal heads, detector amplifiers, controllers, cabinets, etc.) may be stored in a secured/protected location either ON- or OFF-SITE.
-The equipment shall be labeled SCDOT with the Project Name.
+When permitted by the Engineer, partial payment will be made for major traffic signal items that are being furnished by the Contractor.
+Certain items such as wooden poles, and other very heavy units not readily movable or vandalized, may be stored in un-secured locations either ON- or OFF-SITE.
+Other items such as signal heads, detector amplifiers, controllers, cabinets, and certain other major items may be stored in a secured/protected location either ON- or OFF-SITE.
+The equipment shall be labeled stating SCDOT, and the Project Name.
 Other requirements of Paragraph 109.8 remain applicable.
 Payment shall be in accordance with the following criteria:

-- The Contractor may be paid at FIFTY (50%) PERCENT of the contract unit price of the items and not to exceed the paid invoice amount. - Only items measured by 'EACH' shall be eligible - Only items with unit prices exceeding one thousand and five hundred (\$1500) dollars shall be eligible.
+The Contractor may be paid at FIFTY (50%) PERCENT of the contract unit price of item, not to exceed the paid invoice amount.

+- 1. Only items measured by 'EACH' shall be eligible. - 2.
+Only items with a unit price exceeding \$1500 shall be eligible.